 Nutritional Information

-Most Asian greens come from the Brassica family of vegetables, which are typically rich in vitamin C, beta-carotene, potassium and can provide calcium and magnesium.
+Most Asian greens come from the Brassica family of vegetables, which are typically rich in vitamin C, beta-carotene, and potassium it can also provide calcium and magnesium.

 In Season